Banana Bread has stood the test of time. You can tell a favorite recipe by how

 its flesh will be hard with little flavor.
 As time passes and the banana

-ripens its skin begins to turn yellow and with that its flesh softens and flavor
+ripens its skin begins to turn yellow and with that its flesh softens and its flavor

 sweetens.
 Further aging causes the skin to brown and its flesh to become